eChook/documentation/system-overview.md

 If you are not sure which version you have, start with [The eChook Nano Kit](required-components-bom/README.md).

-The decision to split the system up like this was primarily cost based.
-Once you start adding an SD card slot and SD card, GPS receiver, screen etc. to the hardware on the car, costs rise rapidly - but we all carry devices with memory, a screen, GPS and so much more in our pocket every day.
-By offloading as much of the functionality to the smartphone as possible we have been able to create far simpler and lower cost hardware.
+The decision to split the system up like this was primarily cost-based.
+Once you start adding an SD card slot and SD card, GPS receiver, screen, etc. to the hardware on the car, costs rise rapidly - but we all carry devices with memory, a screen, GPS, and so much more in our pocket every day.
+By offloading as much functionality as possible to the smartphone, we have been able to create far simpler and lower-cost hardware.

 If a team has an existing data logging system on the car, it is possible to add a Bluetooth module to that, connect to the eChook Android app, and use the driver display, data logging, and online telemetry free of charge.